portworx/lcfs/lcfs/README.md

 ### Test lcfs
-Chose a device or file to start lcfs with.
+Choose a device or file to start lcfs with.
 For example, `/dev/sdb`.
 You can start lcfs as follows:

 ```
 # cd px-graph/lcfs